 In these cases, the real phone numbers are

 (Apologies if anyone actually owns any of these numbers.
-Needless to say, they would have to be numbers registered since the transition, since no local number can begin with a 0 or 1.)
+That said, you’d have to be a fictional character to own one of the first two, and the last would necessarily have been registered since the transition, since no local number can begin with a 0 or 1.)

 Of course, there is some room for non-locals to be uncertain about the correct forms of these phone numbers.
-But in a lot of cases, people are giving out their own phone numbers in these bogus forms.
+But in a lot of cases, people are giving out their own phone numbers in these bogus forms (hence the title).

 People in these areas can easily find out for themselves if they are getting it wrong.
 If you’re in London (or indeed anywhere in the former 0171 and 0181 areas), pick up your phone and try dialling a seven-digit local number.
 If you’re in one of the other 02x code areas, try dialling a six-digit number.
 You see, it doesn’t work.
 To get through, you must dial an eight-digit number.
 This is the local number of whomever you are trying to call.

-I’ve heard suggestions that some people have given up trying to figure out the system, and just dial the whole 11-digit number for local and national calls alike.
+I’ve heard suggestions that some people have given up trying to figure out the system, and just dial the whole eleven digits for local and national calls alike.
 Some seem to think maybe the system’s changed so that you have to do this.
-If anyone can think of any reason they would have done this, I’d like to hear it.
+If you’re one of these people, just think to yourself: for what possible reason might they have done this?
+If you can think of one, I’d like to hear it.
 By the way, there are plenty of real examples with the brackets around these nonsensical area codes as illustrated above.
 People seem to know that the brackets don’t tend to be used for non-geographical numbers, such as mobiles and rate-categorised numbers, as there is no such thing as dialling locally to such numbers.
-In the same way, while thinking that 0208 or 02380 or whatever is an area code is bad enough, wrapping such a sequence of digits in brackets just adds to the bogosity.
+In the same way, while thinking that 0208 or 02392 or whatever is an area code is bad enough, wrapping such a sequence of digits in brackets just adds to the bogosity.
+(On the other hand, it is a good idea to include the brackets around a correct geographical area code, as this makes clearer the fact that the area code can be omitted when dialling locally.)

 Moreover, most people, especially those living in these areas, would see these phone numbers advertised on a fairly regular basis, in both correct and incorrect forms.
 Nonetheless, it seems that not enough of these people have the intuition to try dialling eight-digit local numbers after seeing the correct forms, and hence settle their minds once and for all.

 It’s not only individuals with their home phone numbers that get them wrong.
 Businesses continue to do it as well.
 On television, radio, newspapers, company websites and displayed in public places, it isn’t difficult to come across examples of this nonsense.
-I can only make out that businesses, by getting it wrong, are adding to the confusion of the public.
-If only businesses can get their act together and publication of these broken numbers can be made history, it will create a more consistent environment in which people living or working in 02x areas will more easily deduce their own numbers.
+These businesses, by getting it wrong, are adding to the confusion of the public.
+If only the government will make them get their act together, such that publication of these broken numbers will be history, it will create a more consistent environment in which people living or working in 02x areas will more easily deduce their own numbers.

 Mark Haddon’s book The Curious Incident of the Dog in the Night-Time contains some London phone numbers in the incorrect forms.
 The central character is clearly somebody who doesn’t know better.
 I call this a missed opportunity.
 If I’d written it, I’d have created a character who’s sick to death of this cluelessness.
 This would actually suit the character better, and with the success that the book’s been, it could have been a welcome boost to the UK’s clueful population.